mozilla/pontoon/specs/0107-pretranslated-status.md

 We treat Gettext Fuzzy strings as Missing instead of Pretranslated on dashboards, in string list, in progress chart, i.e. everywhere.

-Internally, we keep using the fuzzy=True flag for Fuzzy strings, which allows us to distinct them from Missing and:
+Internally, we keep using the fuzzy=True flag for Fuzzy strings, which allows us to distinguish them from Missing and:
 1. Sync them with version control system.
 2. Run quality checks on them.
 3. Set fuzzy flag accordingly in the .po file.